botfront/botfront/README.md

     <th><h2>💻️</h2><h3>Developer friendly</h3></th>
   </tr>
     <tr>
-    <td width="33%">Conversational projects require easy prototyping, fast implementation and continous iteration.
-With Botfront, implementing context-aware conversation flows takes minutes and you can accelerate your time to market by an exponential factor.</td>
+    <td width="33%">Our main goal is to lower the technical barrier to entry in conversational AI.
+Implementing context-aware conversations should be as easy as chatting.</td>
-    <td width="33%">Botfront is built on top of  <a href="https://github.com/rasaHQ/rasa" target="_blank">Rasa</a>, one of the most popular and powerful conversational AI library.
-Botfront exposes all Rasa functionalities while astracting its complexity.
-Botfront projects can be exported for an existing Rasa installation.</td>
+    <td width="33%">Botfront uses <strong><a href="https://github.com/rasaHQ/rasa" target="_blank">Rasa</a></strong>, a powerful and production ready conversational AI library.
+Botfront exposes all Rasa functionalities and astracts its complexity.</td>
-    <td width="33%">Botfront's intuitive CLI orchestrates all Botfront's services on your development machine.<br/><br/>Authoring, training, auto reloading actions code, it just works!</td>
+    <td width="33%">Botfront's intuitive CLI orchestrates all Botfront's services on your development machine.<br/>Authoring, training, auto reloading actions code, it just works!</td>
   </tr>

 </table>